salty-muffin/ghosts-of-data-past/README.md

 - [x] add rehype plugin for toc
 - [x] fix breathing intersection observers for heading with automatic toc
 - [ ] beautify layout for about pages
+- [ ] seperate the nav out (one for chat and one for the about pages)

 ## generate - to do